gavinmcfarland/plugma/notes/developer.md

 -   Possible to create cli that creates a figma plugin but for any framework?

 -   for now, until packages are published need to run `npm pack` and them copy package to new plugin and install `npm install plugma-0.0.1.tgz`

+## Todo

+-   Do I need to create my own build and dev commands, so that source code can be injected into plugins?